 Here are some pointers for publicists, amateur and professional:

 * news tips, especially from whistleblowers, and releases from community organisations, are welcome (see Noticeboard section).
 A Loving Dalston reporter, if interested, will email or ask by phone detailed questions as part of the effort to find an exclusive angle.

 * press releases that open with “Hi there”, or some other indication that it has been sent to hundreds of outlets and probably has no relevance to NE London, will be deleted.
-Over-use of the exclamation point, which usually means any use, will get you nowhere.
+Over-use of the exclamation mark suggests desperation.

 * refusing a Loving Dalston request for info or for a comment within a news report is a bad idea: far from shutting down a topic it can make it seem you are trying to hide something and make a reporter more curious and start casting about for other sources to get the story you seek to suppress.
 A political site adds: “We want to get the facts right… Press officers and party apparatchiks may not like the tone or the thrust of an article coming down the line, nevertheless running away won’t help.”

 * pre-publication read?
 This site trusts you to tell the truth.
 Trust the site to report your truth.